-Starting in 2007, the Corporation's plan will be merged into PHI's.
+In 2007, the Corporation began participating in a retirement plan through PHI.
 This plan is a defined-contribution retirement plan covering all employees that have completed one year of service and have reached the age of 21.
 Vesting occurs after five years of service.
 Contributions to the plan are at the discretion of the Board of Trustees of PHI.
-No expense was incurred for the year ended December 31, 2006.
+For the years ended December 31, 2007 and 2006, retirement expenses under this plan totaled approximately \$219,022 and \$0, respectively.